Kr4ken-9/DAB/README.md

 # TatsumakiFarmer

-NOTICE: Tatsumaki devs are spooper smart, this bot is detected.
-Don't know if manually or automated yet, but I will be testing different ways to determine which.
+NOTICE: Tatsumaki devs are spooper smart, this bot may be detected.
+However, if you enable randomization on everything, and use lots of custom messages, you should be fine.

 [JS Bot](https://github.com/ajmeese7/spambot) <-- This bot is essentially the same, and is not detected to my knowledge.